 - Chocolate Protein Shake texture of a milkshake!

-- Green Smoothie Recipe with frozen fruit & greens
+- Green Smoothie Recipe with greens and frozen fruit

 - Apple Muffins made with Greek yogurt

-- Protein Breakfast Cookies made to taste like a cinnamon roll
+- Protein Breakfast Cookies tastes like a cinnamon roll

-This chocolate açaí bowl is a fun twist on an original fruity acai bowl.
+This Açaí Bowl With Almond Butter is a fun twist on an original fruity acai bowl.
 It's made with açaí, frozen banana, cocoa powder, chocolate almond milk, and almond butter for the ultimate thick and creamy chocolate açaí bowl.